 A goal is a workflow's ultimate objective and allows you to track the success of the workflow.
-Once an enrolled contact meets the criteria of a goal, they are unenrolled and removed from that workflow.
-Goal statistics are used to measure engagement with specific marketing content, and are only available for Marketing Professional and Enterprise subscriptions.
+Goal statistics are used to measure engagement with specific marketing content, and are only available for Marketing Hub Professional and Enterprise subscriptions.
+Once an enrolled contact meets the criteria of a goal, they are unenrolled and removed from the workflow.
+Contacts are only eligible to count toward the goal statistics if they've been sent a marketing email in the workflow.

 Before a workflow action is executed, HubSpot checks to see if the contact fulfills the criteria of the goal.
-If that contact meets the goal criteria, the workflow action will not execute for them; instead, they will be unenrolled from the workflow and count toward the workflow's conversion rate.
+If that contact meets the goal criteria, the workflow action will not execute for them.
+Instead, they'll be unenrolled from the workflow and counted toward the workflow's conversion rate.

 Often, the goal is for contacts to move to a new lifecycle stage; you can set your goal criteria as contact's lifecycle stage property is equal to MQL or Customer, for example.
 Alternatively, you can set your goal criteria based on the actions that would qualify a contact for a new lifecycle stage: contact has filled out a specific form, clicked on a specific call-to-action, etc.